ibm-capi/capi-utils/CONTRIBUTING.md

-To improve tracking of contributions to this project we will use a process modeled on the modified DCO 1.1 (“Developer Certificate of Originality”) and use a "sign-off" procedure on patches that are being emailed around or contributed in any other way.
+To improve tracking of contributions to this project we will use a process modeled on the modified DCO 1.1 ("Developer Certificate of Originality") and use a "sign-off" procedure on patches that are being emailed around or contributed in any other way.